vbmobile/mobile-id-documentation/docs/index.md

         completionHandler: completionHandler,
     )
     ```

-    Place the Database, Regula License and master list files in your project's folder.
-    The names of the files must be the following:

-    - Database   -> "db.dat"
-    - License    -> "regula.license"
-    - Masterlist -> "csca_certificates.ldif"

 Note that these steps are bound to increase your final apk size as it contains files that were previously downloaded in runtime.